sbt/website/src/sphinx/Detailed-Topics/Testing.md

     lazy val FunTest = config("fun") extend(Test)

-The extend(Test) part means to delegate to Test for undefined CustomTest settings.
+The `extend(Test)` part means to delegate to `Test` for undefined `CustomTest` settings.
 The line that adds the tasks and settings for the new test configuration is:

     settings( inConfig(FunTest)(Defaults.testSettings) : _*)

-This says to add test and settings tasks in the FunTest configuration.
+This says to add test and settings tasks in the `FunTest` configuration.
 We could have done it this way for integration tests as well.
-In fact, Defaults.itSettings is a convenience definition: val itSettings = inConfig(IntegrationTest)(Defaults.testSettings).
+In fact, `Defaults.itSettings` is a convenience definition:
+`val itSettings = inConfig(IntegrationTest)(Defaults.testSettings)`.

-The comments in the integration test section hold, except with IntegrationTest replaced with FunTest and "it" replaced with "fun".
-For example, test options can be configured specifically for \`FunTest\`:
+The comments in the integration test section hold, except with `IntegrationTest` replaced with `FunTest` and `"it"` replaced with `"fun"`.
+For example, test options can be configured specifically for `FunTest`:

     testOptions in FunTest += ...

-Test tasks are run by prefixing them with fun:
+Test tasks are run by prefixing them with `fun:`

 ``` {.sourceCode .console}
 > fun:test